migueldeicaza/TensorFlowSharp/Examples/ExampleObjectDetection/README.md

 4. go to _'TensorFlowSharp\Examples\ExampleObjectDetection'_ folder and run _'run_example_macos.sh'_.
 This step detects objects in the _'TensorFlowSharp\Examples\ExampleObjectDetection\test_images\input.jpg'_ image and saves result to _'TensorFlowSharp\Examples\ExampleObjectDetection\bin\Debug\test_images\output.jpg'_ image.

 ## I found an issue in the example ##
-If you want to address a bug or a question related to the object detection example, just create new issue on github starting with [Object Detection Example] tag.
+If you want to address a bug or a question related to the object detection example - just create a new issue on github starting with [Object Detection Example] tag.